sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 To fixup some code, try:

-1. Write something you'd like Cody to do in-line in your file
+1. Write something you'd like Cody to do inline in your file
 2. Highlight this code plus any related code you'd like changed, then click the recipe `Fixup code`.
 Alternatively, right click -> `Ask Cody` -> `Fixup`
 3. Cody will work directly in your file